upenn-libraries/alchemy/README.md

 # Installation and Configuration

-Install Java 1.8 on your system if it isn't already installed.
-Any platform that runs Java (Linux, Windows, Mac) should work.
+This should work on any platform that runs Java (Linux, Windows, Mac).
 Theoretically.

+Install Java 1.8 if it isn't already installed.

 Download the most recent .zip distribution file.
 (TODO: create this!)